DamoM73/python-oop-with-deepest-dungeon/stage_8.md

 print("Thank you for playing Deepest Dungeon")
 ```

-When you create classes your should really have a comment that explains what each method does.
-If you look at the classes in our **room.py**, **item.py** and **character.py** files you will see that we have already done this.
+When you make classes, it’s a good idea to add a comment explaining what each method does.
+If you check the classes in **room.py**, **item.py**, and **character.py**, you’ll see we’ve already done this there.

 ## Remove unused code